 When editing your CSS, it is a very good idea to always preview your changes before actually applying them – regardless of your skill level.
 After making some changes to your CSS, you can click the Preview button.

 A new browser window/tab will open allowing you to view your blog as if the custom CSS code were applied.
-You will see a message at the top of your blog, directly underneath your gray admin bar:
+You will see a message at the top of your blog, directly underneath your black admin bar: